Iqbal Masih

 Iqbal Masih (Note: Punjabi/) (1 January 1983 – 16 April 1995) was a Pakistani child labourer and activist who was a member of the Bonded Labour Liberation Front (BLLF) in Pakistan, campaigning against abusive child labour in the country.
 He was assassinated on 16 April 1995, at the age of 12, and was posthumously awarded the Tamgha-e-Shujaat by the government of Pakistan.

 Family background and bonded labour

-Iqbal Masih was born on 1 January 1983 in Muridke, a village outside of Lahore in Punjab, Pakistan, into a poor Catholic Christian family.
+Iqbal Masih was born on 1 January 1983 in Muridke, Punjab, Pakistan, into a poor Punjabi Catholic family.
 His parents were Saif Masih, a labourer, and Inayat Bibi, who worked as a house cleaner.
 Saif later abandoned the family, leaving Inayat to work and Iqbal's older sisters to take care of him and his siblings.